COSC-499-W2025/capstone-project-team-20/documents/logs/teamWeeklyLogs/teamWeeklyLogs.md

 **Work Performed:**

 - Branden Kennedy (42474551): Worked on The ConsentManager, closing Issues #30, #75, and #76.
 I also helped convert the WBS to a diagram, and added it into our repo's media folder and README, helping close issues [COSC-499-W2025/capstone-project-team-20#32](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/32) and Issue #48.
+- Dylan Alexander (16394025): Worked on ConfigManager, closing issue #43 (Milestone 1 requirement 6) and it's subissues #71, #72 and #73.
+I also wrote us up a work breakdown structure, which Branden turned into a very lovely diagram.